 Stroll the Lungomare Nazario Sauro

-One of the best things to do in Bari is to take a long walk along the seafront.
+One of the best things to do in Bari is to take a long walk along the seafront on the Lungomare Nazario Sauro.
 The lengthy promenade stretches the entire length of the city and makes for a great walk no matter the time of the day.

 During the day, enjoy a gelato as you take a gentle stroll while taking a look at the interesting architecture that lines the seafront.